preciofishbone/OmniaDocsG2/pages/edit-permissions/index.rst

 Edit Permissions for a page
 =============================

 Default settings is that the same edit permissions apply to all pages, but that can be changed if needed.
-If you change permissions for a page that has sub pages, all the sub pages gets the new permissions (they inherit tha permissions settings from the main page).
+If you change permissions for a page that has sub pages, all the sub pages gets the new permissions (they inherit the permissions settings from the "parent").

 Do the following: